There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - Bring layers, like a sweater or sweatshirt and a rain jacket.
 It might be cool, but once you get walking, it’ll get a lot warmer.
 And if it’s really hot and gets cold at the top of a mountain or hill, you’ll appreciate something keeping you warm(ish.)

-- Some awesome hikes are to the Shifen waterfalls, Elephant Mountains, Fairy Footprint, Xiao Yehliu, Yehliu Geopark (this isn’t so much of a hike as it is wandering through cool rock formations), anything along the East Coast or in Kenting, Taroko Gorge, or around Sun Moon Lake, maybe to the Cie-en Pagoda.
+- Some awesome hikes in Taiwan are to the Shifen waterfalls, Elephant Mountains, Fairy Footprint, Xiao Yehliu, Yehliu Geopark (this isn’t so much of a hike as it is wandering through cool rock formations), anything along the East Coast or in Kenting, Taroko Gorge, or around Sun Moon Lake, maybe to the Cie-en Pagoda.

 Like, the best.
 Granted, I haven’t spent all that much time in all that many cities, but I do love it.
 It’s super easy to navigate, it’s hip in all the right places, it’s got night markets in tons of neighborhoods, and it’s perfectly weird.
 No, it’s not the prettiest everywhere, but what place is, really?
 Plus, it’s safe.
 I never felt worried about my safety while I was walking around, even at night.
 I was with people a lot, but I spent my fair share of time wandering around on my own as well.
 I even did some walking at night without a worry.